This post was supposed to be brownies. Allow me to explain…

-You can likely find more “authentic” Korean red chili flakes at a Korean or Asian market, but I just went with standard red pepper flakes you can get at most grocery stores and it turned out great!
+You can likely find more “authentic” Korean red chili flakes at a Korean or Asian market or on Amazon, but I just went with standard red pepper flakes you can get at most grocery stores and it turned out great!

 We’re spice-lovers, so I added an entire 1/2 cup (YES 1/2 cup) to my sauce, but feel free to scale it back if you walk on the milder side.

-The primary hands-on part of this recipe is the cabbage, which you salt to soften and draw out moisture, and flip every 30 minutes for a couple hours while you prep the other ingredients.
+Then comes the primary hands-on part of this recipe in which you salt the cabbage to soften and draw out moisture and flip every 30 minutes for a couple hours while you prep the other ingredients.
 It’s quite a therapeutic process, which can happen in the background while you do other things.

 One warning though?
 It makes whatever space it’s fermenting in smell like kimchi.
 You have been warned.

 I hope you guys LOVE this kimchi!
 It’s:

 If you’re like us, you can find an excuse to put kimchi on anything.
 Think: Breakfast scrambles, brown rice and sautéed veggie bowls (Bibimbap), or stir-fries.
 Or even eat it by the spoonful for a spicy food-based probiotic boost!